zincware/MDSuite/README.md

 There are several way to install MDSuite depending on what you would like from it.

-One can simply installing using
+One can simply install using

 ````shell
 pip install mdsuite